AriFordsham/GHCWiki/safe-haskell.md

 - `ForeignFunctionInterface`: This is mostly safe, but `foreign import` declarations that import a function with a non-`IO` type are be disallowed.
 All FFI imports must reside in the IO Monad.

 - `RULES`: As they can change the behaviour of trusted code in unanticipated ways, violating semantic consistency they are restricted in function.
-Specifically any `RULES` defined in a module M compiled with `-XSafe` or `-XSafeLanguage` are dropped. `RULES` defined in trustworthy modules that M imports are still valid and will fire as usual.
+Specifically any `RULES` defined in a module M compiled with `-XSafe` are dropped. `RULES` defined in trustworthy modules that M imports are still valid and will fire as usual.

 - `OverlappingInstances`: This extension can be used to violate semantic consistency, because malicious code could redefine a type instance (by containing a more specific instance definition) in a way that changes the behaviour of code importing the untrusted module.
-The extension is not disabled for a module M compiled with `-XSafe` or `-XSafeLanguage` but restricted.
+The extension is not disabled for a module M compiled with `-XSafe` but restricted.
 While M can defined overlapping instance declarations, they can only be used in M. If in a module N that imports M, at a call site that uses a type-class function there is a choice of which instance to use (i.e overlapping) and the most specific choice is from M (or any other Safe compiled module), then compilation will fail.
 It is irrelevant if module N is considered Safe, or Trustworthy or neither.

 In the Safe language dialect we disable completely the following Haskell language features: